 - 1 tablespoon Fresh Rosemary, minced

 - 4 6 oz Salmon Fillets

-- In a mixing bowl, combine all ingredients except the salmon.
+- In a mixing bowl, combine all the ingredients except the salmon.

 - Place salmon in a large zip-close bag.
 Pour in marinade; coat salmon on all sides.
 Seal and refrigerate at least 4 hours.